Updated August 9, 2023.

 In a nutshell, the Behind the Scenes tour is a two-part tour of Alcatraz:

-As with the regular night tour, you have the choice of the two evening ferries to take you back to Pier 33 (one return ferry in winter).
+When you're ready to leave, you have the choice of any of the afternoon ferries to take you back to Pier 33.

-The best way to get tickets for this tour is to buy them directly from Alcatraz Cruises, the official seller of the Alcatraz tickets, at alcatrazcruises.com.
+The best way to get tickets for this tour is to buy them directly from Hornblower, the official seller of the Alcatraz tickets, at cityexperiences.com.

 The tickets for the Behind the Scenes tour sell out almost as fast as the night tour, and during the summer are usually sold out a couple of months in advance, so book them as soon as you know your travel dates.

 Behind the Scenes sold out?
 Unfortunately, there's no way to get tickets for this tour when they are sold out, other than checking for cancelations on the alcatrazcruises.com website.

 However, sometimes it's possible to get the day tour and night tour tickets on sold out days by doing combination tours.
 See my tips at Alcatraz sold out for how to do it.

-Departures: this tour has two sailings from Alcatraz Landing each afternoon, five days a week..
+Departures: this tour has one or two sailings from Alcatraz Landing each afternoon, five days a week.